ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/atomic-guards.markdown

 If you [examine](../../../studio/database/documents/documents-and-collections#the-documents-view)
-the compare exchange entries list after running the above sample, you'll see the atomic guard that was automatically created and used by it.
+the compare exchange entries list after running the above sample, you'll see the atomic guard that was automatically created.
 ![Atomic Guard](images/atomic-guard.png "Atomic Guard")

+   * The generated Automic Guard key name is composed of the prefix `rvn-atomic` and name of the document that it is associated with.

 {PANEL/}